-Thinking of visiting Bishop Auckland for the 2019 edition of Kynren?
-The outdoor show tells a tale of England’s history from Roman times and returns for a fourth season in 2019.
-Ahead of the opening show of the year, I took a seat in the tribune that holds up to 8,000 people on the outskirts of Bishop Auckland in County Durham.
+Thinking of visiting Bishop Auckland to watch Kynren?
+The outdoor show tells a tale of England’s history from Roman times.
+Ahead of the opening show of the 2019 season, I took a seat in the tribune that holds up to 8,000 people on the outskirts of Bishop Auckland in County Durham.

 Disclosure: Stuart Forster, the author of this post, was invited to attend the press preview of Kynren, which has not reviewed or approved this article.